 You can park your need to rent a car on your next trip to Europe: these city squares are pedestrian friendly and are truly breathtaking sites to behold.
+Use a hotel discount code to book a hotel in the city centre and you are ready to go.

 Many European cities have a central square which often serves as the city’s hub, central market place and main tourist location.
 In many cities, the central square is one of the main tourist attractions in its own right.
 Here are some of the finest city squares throughout the continent.